 5. Blue Jay

-They have an unmistakable blue colored plumage with white markings on their heads and wings.
+They have an unmistakable blue-coloured plumage with white markings on their heads and wings.

-These birds are highly adaptable to different habitats ranging from deciduous forests to urban areas.
+These birds are highly adaptable to habitats ranging from deciduous forests to urban areas.

 Their diet consists mostly of insects, seeds and nuts but can also include small vertebrates such as frogs or lizards if food resources become scarce.